Vindexus/mcgrules/onemoresong.md

 After each player has had their turn playing their song, players will take turns checking for Combos.
 Do this in the same order that players took their turns.
 When it is your turn to Check for Combos you will:

 #### 1. Look for Lines
 Check if you have 3 or more of *your* fans in a line: down, across, or diagonally.
 If you do that is called a Combo.
-It is possible to have more than one combo.
+It is possible to have more than one Combo.
 It is possible for a fan to be a part of more than one Combo.

 #### 2. Keep Superfans
 Pick one fan across all of your Combos to remain on the board.
-Keep the others as **superfans** in front of you.
+Take all other fans in your Combos off the board and keep them as **superfans** in front of you.
 They are worth points at the end of the game.
+Your tokens are returned to you.

 #### 3. Fill Dance Floor
-Move all dancers forward towards the stage to fill in any gaps.
-Draw new dancers to fill in the dancefloor back to its original size.
+Move all dancers forward towards the Stage to fill in any gaps.
+Draw new dancers to fill in the dance floor back to its original size.

+*Note*: Because Combos are checked for in BPM order, it is possible for one player to get a Combo that will shift the dance floor and break another player's existing Combo.

 ##### Example of Filling the Dance Floor
 Before